 Since 1980, my work has emerged from deep roots of curiosity about the body as a source of power, pleasure, and wisdom.

 In the 1990s, I was a counselor for women in profound distress due to sexual assault.
 In the 2000s, I invited art students in my Human Sexuality classes to articulate their inner worlds through their art.
-I taught Sex Ed for 10 years to elementary, middle and high school students (and their parents.)
-I taught teens and their parents Dan Siegel's early work on neuroplasticity and mindfulness.
-I developed a class called "Who's Your Jesus?" that helped parishioners untangle their relationship with Christianity.
-I ran Silver Sage Sojourns for ten years, guiding older women into the wilderness on multi-day backpacking trips.
-I've been working with my hands as a massage therapist since 1980.
+From 2007-2017 I taught Sex Ed to elementary, middle and high school students as well as their parents.
+I taught teens and their parents Dan Siegel's work in neuroplasticity and mindfulness.
+I developed a class called "Who's Your Jesus?" that helped parishioners at Grace Episcopal Church untangle their relationship with Christianity.
+From 2008-2017 I ran Silver Sage Sojourns guiding older women into the wilderness on multi-day backpacking trips.

 The unforgettable motivator for this book was the annual question from an 8th-grade girl in our Sex Ed classes, "Does sex hurt?"